 6 Monuments You Must See While Visiting Australia

 Not only is Australia a land rich with gorgeous landscapes, unique wildlife, and sunny beaches, it is also home to some of the world’s noteworthy monuments.
-If you plan on visiting Australia, here are some interesting monuments that will be worth your while to visit on your next Australian holiday.
+If you plan on visiting Australia, here are some interesting monuments in Australia that will be worth visiting.

 Located on Bennelong Point in Sydney, Australia, this magnificent ship-like structure is a monument you really must see to believe.
 Designed by Danish architect Jorn Utzon, this amazing vision took 14 years to construct and wasn’t open to the public until 1973.